-It should be noted that even trying to chart the field is an impossible task and one worth taking on nonetheless.
-This project could not possibly truly satisfy all practitioners who foreground different methods and processes in their practice and we certainly received some consternation on what was included compared to what was left out.
-Similar to the previous work at Super O, we created a map of design research methods by project stage (designresearchtechniques.com), we hosted reviews and received valuable input for the map.
-It has served to help practitioners think through options in designing projects and aids in the opening up of approaches, perspectives and findings.
-Like this project, that one is meant to be an ongoing endeavor, always, inherently imperfect.
+Charting the field of foresight and futures studies is an inherently challenging task, but nonetheless, one worth undertaking.
+It is important to acknowledge that this project cannot fully satisfy all practitioners, as they may prioritize different methods and processes in their practice and challenge the value of what is incorporated or left out.

+However, similar to our previous work at Super O, where we created a map of design research methods by project stage (designresearchtechniques.com), we hosted reviews and received valuable input for the map.
+The map has since served to help practitioners think through options in designing projects, and aids in the opening up of approaches, perspectives, and findings.
+Similar to that project, this one is meant to be an ongoing endeavor, always inherently imperfect.

-From our lab, we created great spreadsheets and timelines of foresight / futures methods, events and literature, looking for gaps vertically within our categories (e.g. what literature establishes this practice, and catalyzed by what context), we also looked backwards and forwards from our data to see if there were precursors or evolutions to the practices.
-As large as the initial DFF timeline ws, it was a partial snapshot so as to not overwhelm and to leave space for thought.
-This timeline did not venture past the present day, creating the opportunity for participants to do what we do best: implicating into the future and determining impacts.
-The use of a World Café was important for this, as all participants moved through all topics, cascading the insights across our main four questions.
+Throughout our research phase, we created extensive spreadsheets and timelines of foresight and futures methods, events, and literature.
+We looked for gaps vertically within our categories (e.g., "What literature establishes this practice?" and "What context catalyzed it?") and examined the data both backwards and forwards to identify precursors or evolutions to the practices.
+Although the initial DFF timeline was large, it was a partial snapshot designed not to overwhelm participants and to leave space for thought and inputs.
+The timeline did not venture past the present day, creating an opportunity for participants to do what we do best: implicate the future and determine impacts.
+The use of a World Café was crucial for this, as participants moved through all topics, cascading insights across our four main questions.

-In this section, we review the timelining activities - past to future, detailing the initial work, table discussions and additions.
+In this section, we review the timelining activities, from past to future, detailing the initial work, table discussions, and additions.